What is Tavist ND?

 Tavist ND may also be used for purposes not listed in this medication guide.

-You should not take this medicine if you are allergic to loratadine or to desloratadine (Clarinex).
+You should not take Tavist ND if you are allergic to Tavist ND or to desthis medicine (Clarinex).

 Ask a doctor or pharmacist if this medicine is safe to use if you have ever had: